 Hydraulic mast jack system rig for tensioning.

-Navtec discontinuous stainless steel rod standing rigging.
+Navtec discontinuous stainless steel rod standing rigging, new 2014.

 Chainplate design to suit rod rigging specification.

 Pair of lightning ion dissipaters at masthead, connected via cable in mast to keel.

 Keel bolt is connected to mast step and shroud chainplates with heavy copper tape and cable.

 Two folding mast steps at masthead, and three at gooseneck.